-Clear out your space

-In addition to time, other factors such as emotions, clutter, and stress affect how much movement we can make toward our dreams.
-If you want a greater sense of control over your time and energy, clean out your closets.
-Or cancel the lunch date with that so-called friend you can't stand.
-Clean up your physical and emotional space, and you'll feel a rush of energy that will carry you forward and enable you to focus on what is most important in your life.

-Action: What can you clear out of your physical and emotional space this week?

-Time for mundane tasks

-Those of us on the achievement path often create ambitious weekly goals and to-do lists.
-Think about your 168 waking hours.
-Have you allocated every single hour to your projects with work, family, community, and recreation?
-Aren't you forgetting something?
-Your carpet hasn't been vacuumed in a month!

-A balanced week includes time for the mundane tasks such as laundry, paying bills, and taking out the trash.
-Make sure you also create space in your schedule to cultivate your garden, meditate, and exercise.
-Strike a balance between moving toward your goals and maintaining your home, body, and spirit.
+Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance. ~ Kurt Vonnegut, Ja 'hursday : ïme for mundane tasks Those of us on the achievement path often create mbitious weekly goals and to-do lists.
+Think about your 168 vaking hours.
+Have you allocated every single hour to your rojects with work, family, community, and recreation?
+Aren't Strike a balance between moving toward your goals and maintaining your home, body, and spirit. ou forgetting something?
+Your carpet hasn't been vacuumed a month!
+A balanced week includes time for the mundane tasks such s laundry, paying bills, and taking out the trash.
+Make sure ou also create space in your schedule to cultivate your arden, meditate, and exercise.
+Strike a balance between Be realistic about the demands on your time, energy, and emotions. noving toward your goals and maintaining your home, body, nd spirit. action: What mundane tasks do you need to do regularly? nd spirit.
 Action: What mundane tasks do you need to do regularly?
-Add them to your schedule now.
-Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance. ~ Kurt Vonnegut, Jr.

-Strike a balance between moving toward your goals and maintaining your home, body, and spirit.

-Be realistic about the demands on your time, energy, and emotions.

-Recognize your limitations